madetech/docx-templating-POC-node.js/README.md

 ### Next Steps:

-The letter templates for the DVLA currently use textFields to highlight the text that is to be populated with customer information. `findAndReplaceTextFields.js` shows that it's possible to target specific xml tags and amend the content, so the next steps are to pass in a json object containing customer data, update the default textFields and produce multiple docx files containing different customer's information.
+The letter templates for the DVLA currently use textFields to highlight the text that is to be populated with customer information. `findAndReplaceTextFields.js` shows an example of replacing the w:t tags in a string.
+The next steps are to work on an option that manipulates the XML DOM object directly, using libraris such as `xml-reader` and `xml-query`.

 ## Set up